github/opensource.guide/activities/citable-code/index.md

 ## Login to Zenodo

-Next, head over to [Zenodo](http://zenodo.org) and click the 'sign in' button at the top right of the page which gives you an option to login with your GitHub account :zap:.
+Next, head over to [Zenodo](http://zenodo.org) and click the **Sign In** button at the top right of the page which gives you an option to login with your GitHub account :zap:.

 ![login](zenodo-login.png)

 Zenodo will redirect you back to GitHub to ask for your permission to share your email address and the ability to configure [webhooks](https://developer.github.com/webhooks/) on your repositories.
-Go ahead and click 'Authorize application' to give Zenodo the permissions it needs.
+Go ahead and click **Authorize application** to give Zenodo the permissions it needs.

 ![auth](zenodo-authorize.png)